betagouv/mdph/README.md

 1. Run `npm install` to install server dependencies.

-2. Run `bower install` to install front-end dependencies.

-3. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running
+2. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running

-4. Run `grunt serve` to start the development server.
+3. Run `npm run dev` to start the development server.
 It should automatically open the client in your browser when ready.

-## Build & development

-Run `grunt build` for building and `grunt serve` for preview.

 ## Testing

 - Running `npm test` will run the tests with karma and mocha.
-- Run `npm run test-watch` to enable watcher.
-- To enable test notifications, you need a notifier:
-  - Mac OS X: 'sudo gem install terminal-notifier'
-  - Ubuntu: 'sudo apt-get install libnotify-bin'
-  - Windows: install growlnotify